amaltb/Django-restful-with-tastypie/python-flask-webapp/README.md

 ### How to install
-For using this application, just download it and execute following command to start the web application
+For using this application, just download it and execute following command to start the web application.
+Also this application uses postgres sql as the backend database.
+See the database folder to get the ER diagram and schema SQLs.
 ```
 unzip <project.zip>
 cd <project directoy>/python-flask-webapp